 Before You Choose Amazon, Consider This.

 Amazon and big chain stores may have a wider variety of products and may save you money.
-But, Gregg Farm Services and other local businesses make contributions to your quality of life that have real value.
+But, Gregg Farm Services and other local businesses make contributions to your quality of life that have very important value.